sthsuyash/News-algorithm/README.md

   - `news_classifier/`: News classifier for the Nepali language
   - `news_recommendation/`: News recommendation for the Nepali language
   - `text_summarizer/`: Text summarizer for the news articles
+- `tests/`: Unit tests for the algorithms
+- `ui/`: Minimal UI for description and usage of the algorithms

 ## License